repology/repology-rules/README.md

 #### legacy

 Set to `true` to force the package to be legacy instead of outdated.
 `false` to undo.
-Useful when a specific repository purposedly contains an outdated version of specific project for compatibility purposes.
+Useful when a specific repository purposely contains an outdated version of specific project for compatibility purposes.

 ```